o1-labs/proof-systems/book/src/specs/kimchi.md

 	  otherwise set the joint combiner challenge $j'$ to $0$.
 	* Derive the scalar joint combiner challenge $j$ from $j'$ using the endomorphism.
 	  (TODO: specify endomorphism)
-	* absorb the commitments to the sorted polynomials.
 1. Sample $\beta$ with the Fq-Sponge.
 1. Sample $\gamma$ with the Fq-Sponge.
-1. If using lookup, absorb the commitment to the aggregation lookup polynomial.
 1. Absorb the additive lookup aggregation polynomial commitment with the Fq-sponge.
 1. Absorb the additive lookup count polynomial commitment with the Fq-sponge.
 1. Absorb the additive lookup inverses polynomials commitments with the Fq-sponge.